Suspected Facebook Killer Commits Suicide in Pennsylvania

 Police say Stephens recorded the seemingly random crime on his cellphone and later uploaded the video to Facebook, where it garnered nationwide attention.
 Stephens was wanted on an aggravated murder charge.

-According to the Pennsylvania State Police twitter account, Stephens “was spotted this morning by PSP members in Erie County.
+Pennsylvania State Police had posted to Twitter that Stephens “was spotted this morning by PSP members in Erie County.
 A traffic stop was attempted and, after a brief pursuit, Stephens shot and killed himself.”

 During a press conference that began around noon on Tuesday, Cleveland Police Chief Calvin Williams said Pennsylvania police got a tip that Stephens’ vehicle was in a McDonald’s parking lot in Erie, Pa.